client9/misspell/README.md

 zebra
 ```

+<a name="golang"></a>
 ### Are there special rules for golang source files?

 Yes!
-If the file ends in `.go`, then misspell will only check spelling in comments.
+If the file ends in `.go`, then misspell will only check spelling in
+comments.

-If you want to force a file to be checked as a golang source, use
+If you want to force a file to be checked as a golang source, use `-source=go`
-`-source=go` on the command line.
-Conversely, you can check a golang
+on the command line.
+Conversely, you can check a golang source as if it were
-source as if it were pure text by using `-source=text`.
-You might want to do this since
+pure text by using `-source=text`.
+You might want to do this since many
-many variable names have misspellings in them!
+variable names have misspellings in them!

 ### Can I check only-comments in other other programming languages?

-I'm told the using `-source=go` works well for ruby, javascript, java, c and c++.
+I'm told the using `-source=go` works well for ruby, javascript, java, c and
+c++.

 It doesn't work well for python and bash.

+<a name="gometalinter"></a>
 ### Does this work with gometalinter?

 [gometalinter](https://github.com/alecthomas/gometalinter) runs